-- determined that the description of the purpose should be sufficient to allow "a person not - 2 associated with the committee [to] easily discern why the disbursement was made when reading - 3 the name of the recipient and the purpose."177 Examples of sufficient statements of purpose - 4 include, but are not limited to, dinner expenses, media, salary, polling, travel, party fees, phone - 5 banks, travel expenses, travel expense reimbursement, and catering costs.
-178 The Commission's - 6 website also states that "software" can be an adequate statement of the purpose of a - 7 disbursement.
-179 - 8 As discussed above, the Biden Committee states in a sworn declaration that its - 9 disbursements to Upland Software Inc. were to "maintain ownership of [the Biden Committee's] - SMS short code phone number, used for communications with [the Biden Committee],"180 and - which the Biden Committee describes as its "intellectual property."
-181 As shown in the - 12 Appendix to this Analysis and the figure above, the amount and timing of the Biden Committee's - disbursements to Upland Software Inc. varied widely over the period between January 13, 2021, - 14 the first disbursement following the immediate aftermath of the 2020 election, and September - 15 23, 2021, the date of the Biden Committee's last reported disbursement to this vendor. - Notwithstanding the variation, the amounts disbursed decreased over time and ceased - approximately 11 months after the 2020 election, as one might expect with a campaign winding - down its operations.
-182
+MUR 7931 (Biden for President) PROPOSED Factual and Legal Analysis Page 39 of 41 determined that the description of the purpose should be sufficient to allow "a person not 1 2 associated with the committee [to] easily discern why the disbursement was made when reading the name of the recipient and the purpose."
+Examples of sufficient statements of purpose 3 include, but are not limited to, dinner expenses, media, salary, polling, travel, party fees, phone 4 banks, travel expenses, travel expense reimbursement, and catering costs.
+The Commission's 5 6 website also states that "software" can be an adequate statement of the purpose of a disbursement.
+7 8 As discussed above, the Biden Committee states in a sworn declaration that its 9 disbursements to Upland Software Inc. were to "maintain ownership of [the Biden Committee's] 10 SMS short code phone number, used for communications with [the Biden Committee]," and which the Biden Committee describes as its "intellectual property."
+As shown in the 11 12 Appendix to this Analysis and the figure above, the amount and timing of the Biden Committee's 13 disbursements to Upland Software Inc. varied widely over the period between January 13, 2021, 14 the first disbursement following the immediate aftermath of the 2020 election, and September 15 23, 2021, the date of the Biden Committee's last reported disbursement to this vendor.
+16 Notwithstanding the variation, the amounts disbursed decreased over time and ceased 17 approximately 11 months after the 2020 election, as one might expect with a campaign winding down its operations.
+18